What Is Guerrilla Marketing? 4 Types and Examples to Delight Consumers

 Lack of approval: If a campaign is too risky or unconventional, it may not get approved by executives who would rather spend marketing dollars on more reliable strategies.

+At the 2004 Olympic games in Athens, a Canadian man attempted to promote an online gaming site by jumping into one of the swimming pools.
+He had written the website's name on his bare torso and donned a tutu to garner attention from the cameras and crowd.
+This stunt was unsuccessful on many levels.
+No one remembers the website's name, and he spent months in a local prison [2].

-The four main types of guerrilla marketing include outdoor, indoor, event ambush, and experiential.
+There are four main types of guerrilla marketing: outdoor, indoor, ambush, and experiential.

-Outdoor guerrilla marketing is the act of placing something unusual in an outdoor environment.
-It tends to work best in urban areas with plenty of foot traffic.
-Examples of outdoor guerrilla marketing include adding something to a statue, placing an oversized replica of a typically small object (like a cupcake) in a park, or putting objects in the streets (like IKEA’s sofas at bus stops in Australia).
+Outdoor guerrilla marketing is the placing of something unusual in an outdoor environment.
+This is typically done in urban areas with plenty of foot traffic.
+Examples of outdoor guerrilla marketing include adding something to a statue, placing an oversized replica of a generally small object (like a cupcake) in a park, or putting things in the streets (like IKEA’s sofas at bus stations in Australia).

 Example: MacFries Pedestrian Crossing

-During Zurifest, one of Switzerland’s popular festivals, McDonald’s designed a clever campaign to decorate zebra crossings into giant chip displays outside their restaurants.
-The campaign drew festivalgoers’ attention and creatively promoted the brand outside traditional food stalls.
+During Zurifest, one of Switzerland’s most popular festivals, McDonald’s designed a clever campaign to decorate zebra crossings into giant finger chip displays outside their restaurants.
+This drew festivalgoers' attention and was a creative way to promote the brand outside traditional food stalls [3].

 Takeaway: This tactic worked because it was simple, silly, and memorable.
-Whilst taking over a public space was risky, the company did not damage the property and received media coverage for its creativity without spending a lot of money.
+While taking over a public space was risky, the company did not damage the property and received media coverage for its creativity without spending much money.

 Indoor guerrilla marketing takes advantage of enclosed public spaces to generate hype.
-It could include university campuses, train stations, or museums.
-In 2009, T-Mobile sponsored a flash mob at Liverpool Street Station that gained over 40 million views on YouTube, won TV commercial of the year at the British Television Advertising Awards, and translated to a 52 per cent increase in sales.
+This could include university campuses, train stations, or museums.
+In 2009, T-Mobile sponsored a flash mob at Liverpool Street Station with over 40 million views on YouTube, won TV commercial of the year at the British Television Advertising Awards, and translated to a 52 per cent increase in sales.

-Frontline Fleas bought out floor space in a shopping centre and placed an image of an itchy golden retriever dog on it.
-Shoppers on upper floors who looked down saw a dog covered in ‘fleas’ that were actually humans walking on top of the photo, oblivious that they were now part of Frontline’s advertising [3].
+Frontline Fleas bought out floor space in a shopping mall and placed an image of an itchy golden retriever dog on it.
+Shoppers on the upper floors who looked down saw a dog covered in what appeared to be fleas, but that were humans walking on top of the photo, oblivious that they were now part of Frontline’s advertising [4].

-Event ambush guerrilla marketing promotes a product or service at a pre-existing event, such as a concert, sporting event, or festival, sometimes without permission.
-This type of marketing catches event attendees by surprise when something unusual occurs.
+Ambush guerrilla marketing promotes a product or service in a surprising place—such as a concert or festival—or within a competitor's advertisement.
+This type of marketing catches the audience by surprise when something unusual occurs.

-At the 2019 Golden Globes awards show, paparazzi snapped photos of celebrities posing on the red carpet, as is custom.
-Behind the unsuspecting movie stars, a model dressed in a dark blue dress holding a tray of Fiji Water photobombed nearly every shot.
-She stared directly into the camera for an unsettling effect.
-The photos went viral over the internet, even generating a spoof Twitter account [4].

-Takeaway: Strategic product placement at a famous televised event garnered brand attention.
-Whilst it started as a quirky publicity stunt, #FijiGirl became a trending hashtag online.
+In 2015, Flipkart launched a billboard campaign to promote sales for the upcoming festive season, directly encouraging customers to buy their clothes, footwear, and other supplies from Flipkart.
+The ad's catchphrase, "Have you not bought?" caught the attention of rival retailer Snapdeal who purchased billboard space next to the Flipkar ads.
+Snapdeal's ad responded directly to the Flipkart ad with the phrase, "It is good that you told me," with a reminder to buy the products from Snapdeal [5].

+Takeaway: Catch the audience's attention with humour in unexpected places and a Twitter troll war with well-positioned hashtags to promote a brand.

 Experiential guerrilla marketing can take place anywhere (outdoors, indoors, at an event) and enlists the public to interact with the brand.
-It can range from a free beer sample, a slide into a pit of branded pillows, or subway stairs that look and sound like piano keys.
-Volkswagen’s campaign and social experiment found that 66 per cent more people than usual opted to take the stairs when it was a fun experience [5].
+This can range from a free sample of a drink, a slide into a pit of branded pillows, or subway stairs that look and sound like piano keys.
+Volkswagen’s campaign and social experiment found that 66 per cent more people than usual opted to take the stairs when it was a fun experience.

-Then, a hand reached out from the dispenser with flowers, sunglasses, pizza, and a giant sub sandwich.

-At the National University of Singapore, the vending machine read ‘Hug Me,’ where it usually says ‘Coca-Cola.’
-Instead of money, the machine only responded to hugs as currency, dispensing a free Coke for students who put their arms around the device [6].
+Coca-Cola launched interactive vending machines in Lahore, Pakistan, and New Delhi, India.
+These machines used 3D technology, touch screens, and live video to create an interactive experience for those using the vending machines in India and Pakistan and create a feeling of being together [6].

 Takeaway: Coca-Cola is famous for its high emotional impact campaigns.
-The brand continued its legacy of positive association by delighting unsuspecting students in these experiential activations.
+By bringing people in India and Pakistan together, Coca-Cola fostered positive emotions associated with its brand.

-In your research into guerrilla marketing, you may come across additional types besides the ones we've explored thus far.
+In your research into guerilla marketing, you may come across additional types besides the ones we've explored thus far.
 These can be a great way to achieve your marketing goals:

 Viral: Encourages customers to share a brand message over the internet